+1. Types of assets

-Types of assets.
-Under both laws, national banks were prohibited from owning real estate, except that necessary to conduct business or received through mortgage defaults; from other shares of stock in other corporations; and from lending against their own shares.
+Under both laws, national banks were prohibited from owning real estate, except that necessary to conduct business or received through mortgage defaults; from owning other shares of stock in other corporations; and from lending against their own shares.

-Types of liabilities.
+2. Types of liabilities

 The laws of both countries restricted national banks' liabilities to consist of notes, deposits, and bills of exchange.
 The Japanese law also permitted some forms of promissory notes; U.S. law, drafts against deposits.

+3. Extended liability provisions

-Extended liability provisions.
-The national banking law of the United States had a so-called "double liability" provision; that is, shareholders were liable for an amount equal to their shareholdings.
+The national banking law of the United States had a "double liability" provision; that is, shareholders were liable for an amount equal to their shareholdings.
 This meant that if a national bank failed and, say, its assets were zero, the shareholders could not only lose their investment of capital, but could be called on to pay the bank's creditors an amount equal to their shareholdings.
 The Japanese national banking law contained no such provision.

-3. Comparison of the size of the banking industries
+III.
+Comparison of the Size of the Banking Industries

-In the previous section, we described the national banking laws in the two countries.
-This discussion showed that considered in a broad sense the laws were very similar.
-Both provided for a privately-issued convertible currency fully collateralized by a deposit of government bonds and both provided for national banks to conduct what is commonly considered banking business, the making of loans funded by capital and deposits.
+In the previous chapter, we described the national banking laws in the two countries.
+This discussion showed that, considered in a broad sense, the laws were very similar.
+Both provided for a privately issued convertible currency fully collateralized by a deposit of government bonds, and both provided for national banks to conduct what is commonly considered banking business, the making of loans funded by capital and deposits.
 There were some differences in the two sets of laws, however.
 The Japanese law restricted the total capital of national banks.
 In addition, the laws differed in terms of the reserve requirements for notes and deposits and whether banks were required to accept the notes of other banks, but these differences seem relatively minor.

-In this section and the next, we consider the questions of whether the banking outcomes in the two countries were similar or not and the extent to which any differences can be attributed to difference in the national banking legislation.
+In this chapter and the next, we consider the questions of whether the banking outcomes in the two countries were similar or not and the extent to which any differences can be attributed to differences in the national banking legislation.
 To do this, we compare the Japanese and U.S. national bank experiences according to some characteristics of their balance sheets.
 In making these comparisons, we cover the years 1874 to 1885 for Japan.
-We end with 1885, because that was the year the Bank of Japan first issued convertible bank notes (the 10 yen note).
+We end with 1885, because that was the year the Bank of Japan first issued convertible banknotes (the 10 yen note).
 We could have ended the analysis in 1883, when the law was passed ending national banks' note issuance privileges when their charters expired, but we decided to use the longer period to provide more of a comparison with the United States.
-For the United States, we cover the years 1864 to 1885.
-We use this longer time period for the United States, so that we can make comparisons of the two systems by either their first twelve years or at the same point in time.
+For the United States so that we can make comparisons of the two systems by either their first 12 years or at the same point in time.
 All data for Japan are as of June of the year.
 All data for the United States are taken from the call report of the date closest to the end of June.

-Our finding in this section are that the Japanese national banking industry was smaller in terms of capital, total assets, and circulation than the national banking system in the United States, even if differences in population are taken into account.
+Our finding in this chapter is that the Japanese national banking industry was smaller in terms of capital, total assets, and circulation than the national banking system in the United States, even if differences in population are taken into account.
 We also find that it grew more slowly during the early part of its existence.
 We also argue that the differences can be accounted for by differences in the national banking laws.